Meal Prep For Busy People

 One mistake I see many people new to meal prep and planning make is over-complicating what constitutes “dinner”.
-Many families have the idea in their heads that dinner has to have a protein, a veg, and a starch.
+Many families have the idea in their heads that dinner has to have a protein, a vegetable, and a starch.

 One of the things that make meal prep easier are kitchen appliances that speed things up for you.
 Chopping, blending, and cooking can be made faster with the right gear.
 Are any of these things necessary?
 Nope!

 My favorite kitchen gadgets:

 - Food processor.
 It slices, it dices, and grates!
 But wait…there’s more!
 The disc insert for the food processor means that I can prep veggies for stir-fry, soups/stews, and side dishes in a matter of minutes.
-I have had mine for almost eight years, and it still works like brand new, despite multiple uses each week.
+I have had mine for ten years, and it still works like brand new, despite multiple uses each week.

 - Instant Pot.
 This machine is the fifth member of our family.
 It cuts the cooking time dramatically for some of our favorite dishes, and yet acts like a slow cooker in its ease of use.
 It also has a slow cooker setting and can be used like a crockpot with an add-on lid.
 The Instant Pot can cook unsoaked dried beans in under 45 minutes, and heat up frozen chicken in 20.
 It is a cook’s dream.

 - Good knives.
-Sharp, solid knifes that feel great in your hand are invaluable.
+Sharp, solid knives that feel great in your hand are invaluable.
 Hit up a kitchen store to get a “hands-on” tryout to see what knives work best for you.
 Keep them sharp and safe to use.
 Our local grocery store sharpens knives for free once a week, and I love to take advantage of this service.

 - Multiple cutting boards.
 Even though I clean as I go, having a few extra cutting boards that aren’t dirty or drying in the dishrack helps so much.